kleinbottle/swanlotus/content/blogs/pattern-matching-in-bash/pattern-matching-in-bash.md

 ### A canonical filename

-A [canonical](https://www.thefreedictionary.com/canonical) filename will comprise these components:
+A [canonical](https://www.thefreedictionary.com/canonical) filename should comprise these components:

 #.  a _path_ with the forward slash `/` as the separator between elements denoting the path;
 #.  a _filename_ in two parts:
     (a)   comprising a _basename_ which appears immediately after the _last_ `/` character; and (a)  a _file extension_ that occurs after the basename and immediately after a `.` or period character.

-`/my_path/is/quite/long/basename.ext` is a canonical filename where the abovenamed elements are as follows:
+`/my_path/is/quite/long/basename.ext` is a canonical filename, or full filename, where the abovenamed structural elements are as follows:

 #.  path: `/my_path/is/quite/long`
 #.  basename: `basename`
 #.  extension: `ext`
 #.  filename: `basename.ext`

-### Parsing the filename
+### Parsing the full filename

 Our next task is to dissect the canonical filename into its above components using pattern-matching in `bash`: